-Dicamba is a highly volatile herbicide with a propensity to move onto off-site locations.
+Dicamba is a highly volatile herbicide that tends to drift from its origin to other surrounding areas, damaging farmland.
 Dicamba’s brand names include XtendiMax (a newer formulation made by Monsanto), FeXapan (by DuPont), and Engenia (by BASF).
 According to the National Pesticide Information Center, more than 1,100 herbicide products contain dicamba; it has damaged more than 3 million acres of farmland.

-The U.S. Food and Drug Administration (FDA) recently approved Monsanto-made, dicamba-resistant crops, which prompted some farmers to spray the herbicide on crops — a use for which dicamba is not approved.
+The U.S. Food and Drug Administration (FDA) recently approved Monsanto-made, dicamba-resistant crops, which prompted some farmers to spray the herbicide on crops — a use for which it is not approved.
 Some of these dicamba products then volatilized, becoming airborne and moving onto other farmers’ properties, causing tremendous yield loss for their crops.

-Due to its high volatility, until recently dicamba had not been approved for use on crops.
-Monsanto’s Roundup has been the pesticide of choice for on-crop applications for several decades — approximately 90 percent of all U.S. soy, cotton, and corn are glyphosate-resistant genetically modified (GMO) crops.
+Until recently, due to its high volatility, dicamba was not approved for use on crops.
+Monsanto’s Roundup has been the pesticide of choice for several decades — approximately 90 percent of all U.S. soy, cotton, and corn plants are glyphosate-resistant genetically modified crops, or, they’re Roundup-resistant.

 To address this issue, Monsanto invented new GMO crops that are resistant to both Roundup and dicamba.
 These crops were introduced to the market during the 2016 growing season, before any dicamba formulation received approval for on-crop applications.
 This led to widespread illegal spraying of older dicamba formulations.